Typhoon Haiyan Case Study

 Although the harvest season was over, rice and seed stocks were squandered in the storm surges, leading to a $53 million US dollars loss.

 Over one-third of farmers and fishers lost their income, leading to a total loss of $724 million.

 The government issued a televised warning to people to prepare and evacuate.

 Eight hundred thousand people were evacuated following a televised warning by the president.
 Many people found refuge in a stadium in Tacloban.
 However, many people died when it was flooded.
 The government provided essential equipment and medical supplies.
 A curfew was introduced two days after the typhoon to reduce looting.

 Over 1,200 evacuation centres were set up to help the homeless.

 Three days after the storm, the main airport was reopened, and emergency aid arrived.
 Power was restored in some regions after a week.
 One million food packs and 250,000 litres of water were distributed within two weeks.

 Over $1.5 billion of foreign aid was pledged.
 Thirty-three countries and international organisations promised help, with rescue operations and an estimated US $ 88.871 million.

 Build Back Better is the government’s response to the typhoon.
-Launched in 2014 its intention was to upgrade buildings that were damaged and destroyed to protect them from future disasters.
-They have also set up a no-build zone along the coast in Eastern Visayas, a new storm surge warning system has been developed and mangroves have been replanted to absorb future storm surges.
+Launched in 2014, it intended to upgrade damaged buildings to protect them from future disasters.
+They have also set up a no-build zone along the coast in Eastern Visayas, a new storm surge warning system has been developed, and mangroves replanted to absorb future storm surges.